Rebecca Bulley: Early life, family and education

 Bulley is the daughter of Leon and Lynley Strachan.
 She was born in Victoria and raised in the Pyramid Hill and Bendigo districts.

 She attended Pyramid Hill College and Bendigo Senior Secondary College.
 Her sister, Meredith Ball (née Strachan), also played netball for Melbourne Kestrels, Melbourne University Lightning and Sandhurst.
 Her younger brother, Kieran Strachan is an Australian rules footballer.
-Rebecca is married to Randall Bulley, a schoolteacher based in Wollongong.
+Rebecca is married to Randall Bulley, a schoolteacher who was based in Wollongong, but now teaches in Brisbane.
 She gave birth to a daughter, Indie in 2016.
 The Bulley family home is in Woonona, New South Wales.

 Playing career

 Early years

 As Rebecca Strachan, Bulley began her netball career as a junior with Calivil United in the Loddon Valley Football Netball League.
 Her mother, Lynley Strachan, coached at the Calivil United club.
 After her family moved to Bendigo, she switched to Sandhurst in the Bendigo Football Netball League.
 Her team mates at Sandhurst included her sister, Meredith.